 Awarding body/institution Glyndŵr University Teaching institution Glyndŵr University Details of accreditation by a professional, statutory or regulatory body Nursing & Midwifery Council (NMC) for certain modules within the programme (identified in appendix) What type of accreditation does this programme lead to?
 NMC approval of identified modules Is accreditation in some way dependent on choices made by students?
-Yes Final awards available Master of Science Postgraduate Diploma Postgraduate Certificate (Exit Award) Award title MSc/PgDip Health Sciences Full and part time MSc/PgDip Health Sciences (Public Health Practice) Full and part time MSc/PgDip Health Sciences (Palliative Care) Part time MSc/PgDip Health Sciences (Healthcare Leadership Full and Part time MSc/PgDip Health Sciences (Community Health) Part time MSc/PgDip Health Sciences (Allied Health) Part time Postgraduate Certificate Health Sciences (Exit Award) JACS 3 code B700 UCAS code N/A Direct application Relevant QAA subject benchmark statement/s Health Studies (2008) this is for guidance only as the benchmark refers to undergraduate programmes Other external and internal reference points used to inform the programme outcomes Nursing and Midwifery Council standards for certain modules within the programme (identified in the appendix) Mode/s of study Part time and Full time Language of study English

-Date at which the programme specification was written or revised March 2013 Update November 2013 Updated January 2014 Updated June 2014 Updated March 2016 a) A candidate must satisfy one, or combination, of the following conditions;
+Yes Final awards available Master of Science Postgraduate Diploma Postgraduate Certificate (Exit Award) Award title MSc/PgDip Health Sciences Full and part time MSc/PgDip Health Sciences (Palliative Care) Part time MSc/PgDip Health Sciences (Healthcare Leadership Full and Part time MSc/PgDip Health Sciences (Allied Health) Part time Postgraduate Certificate Health Sciences (Exit Award) JACS 3 code B700 UCAS code N/A Direct application Relevant QAA subject benchmark statement/s Health Studies (2008) this is for guidance only as the benchmark refers to undergraduate programmes Other external and internal reference points used to inform the programme outcomes Nursing and Midwifery Council standards for certain modules within the programme (identified in the appendix) Mode/s of study Part time and Full time Language of study English Date at which the programme specification was written or revised March 2013 Update November 2013, January 2014, June 2014 Updated March 2016, May 2016 & August 2016 Updated Sep 2017 - change to dissertation word count a) A candidate must satisfy one, or combination, of the following conditions;